GrumpyOldTroll/ietf-driad/draft-ietf-mboned-driad-amt-discovery.md

 ##Overview

-The AMTRELAY resource record (RR) defined in this document is used to publish the IP address or domain name of an AMT relay that can receive, encapsulate, and forward multicast traffic from a particular sender.
+The AMTRELAY resource record (RR) defined in this document is used to publish the IP address or domain name of a set of AMT relays or discovery brokers that can receive, encapsulate, and forward multicast traffic from a particular sender.

-The sender is the owner of the RR, and configures the RR so that it contains the address or domain name of an AMT relay that can receive multicast IP traffic from that sender.
+The sender is the owner of the RR, and configures the zone so that it contains a set of RRs that provide the addresses or domain names of AMT relays (or discovery brokers that advertise relays) that can receive multicast IP traffic from that sender.

 This enables AMT gateways in remote networks to discover an AMT relay that is capable of forwarding traffic from the sender.
 This in turn enables those